 As we previously mentioned, Account-based Marketing allows companies to focus on the leads that matter.
 While it emphasizes the use of extra resources on a single lead, the acquisition rate is far higher.
 Similarly, clients will be more satisfied with the company’s work and the company will understand the client better through this method.

 Aside from the client focus, ABM also goes beyond marketing and allows for upselling and cross-selling.
 ABM helps identify account attributes and needs so you can cross-reference them with other members of the target group.
 This can allow for upselling and improving offers for clients.
 A company could deduce, based on a similar client’s needs, that a client may want additional marketing services.

-ABM is particularly useful as a b2b marketing strategy framework due to its client focus.
-B2B can often be a far smaller field that requires complex needs for clients.
-These also help tailor personal messages and better customer relations in the field, making clients feel that your company is right for the job.
+ABM is particularly useful as a B2B marketing strategy framework due to its client focus.
+B2B can often be a far smaller field that requires adjusting to the complex needs of profit-driven clients.
+ABM also helps tailor personal messages and better customer relations in the field, making clients feel that your company is right for the job.

 Setting a Market Focus